Biki463/City-Garbage-Resolver/README.md

 ![WhatsApp Image 2024-02-24 at 11 52 18_2ea968df](https://github.com/Biki463/City-Garbage-Resolver/assets/112604585/4cc60f93-67ed-467a-8c1b-e02bf851403d)
+xploring the Boundless Possibilities with Raspberry Pi

+In the realm of technology, where innovation is the cornerstone, Raspberry Pi stands as a beacon of limitless potential.
+A diminutive yet powerful single-board computer, Raspberry Pi has transcended its humble beginnings to become a catalyst for creativity and ingenuity across diverse fields.

+From hobbyists tinkering in their garages to seasoned professionals pushing the boundaries of what's possible, Raspberry Pi has found its way into countless projects, both simple and sophisticated.
+Its versatility knows no bounds, offering
 ![WhatsApp Image 2024-02-24 at 11 52 18_7f8450fb](https://github.com/Biki463/City-Garbage-Resolver/assets/112604585/0e046dca-f6dd-40c2-88e1-8ac160cb5849)
 ![WhatsApp Image 2024-02-24 at 11 52 19_c1f46fd8](https://github.com/Biki463/City-Garbage-Resolver/assets/112604585/9efb1666-7093-4f53-851c-a1418a9ab2b6)
 ![WhatsApp Image 2024-02-24 at 11 52 19_b2737b9f](https://github.com/Biki463/City-Garbage-Resolver/assets/112604585/74a1ce9a-a239-48f9-8753-7d539a12d8ae)